yortch/openshiftv3-rhoar-workshop/Lab-3-Thorntail-Adjective_Service.md

 Must have completed Labs 1 and 2.
 We will be using those components for following labs

-## Get the starter project up and runnint
+## Get the starter project up and running

 ###  Clone the repository